 If you can’t treat a sunscreen stain right away, at least try to remove any splodges of sunscreen from your clothes without rubbing it in further.

-For example, if you are at the beach you can use sand to soak the sunscreen up.
-Just let the sand sit on the stain for around 15 minutes, to make sure it absorbs all the oil it can.
+For example, if you are at the beach, you can use sand to soak up sunscreen.
+Let the sand sit on the stain for around 15 minutes to ensure it absorbs all the oil it can.

-Pretreat the sunscreen stain with a prewash stain remover or by covering it in heavy duty liquid washing detergent.
+Pretreat the sunscreen stain with a prewash stain remover or cover it in a heavy-duty liquid washing detergent.